sobaba-12/sim_and_scat/_build/molecular_dynamics/intro.md

 # Molecular Dynamics

-Now that we have introduced the classical potential models, and how these models are obtained, we can start to look at the dynamics of the system.
+We have introduced the classical potential models, and and derived and introduced their basic properties, we can start to look at the dynamics of the system.

 ## Force and acceleration
 The particles that we study are classical in nature, because we apply classical mechanics to rationalise their dynamic behaviour.